ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/VirtualBox.md

 ```

 7. **Shutdown**.
 If this works, you're done!
 You can shut down the notebook by
-select `File` -> `Close and Halt`.
-You can shutdown the Ubuntu Virtual Machine by clicking
+selecting `File` -> `Close and Halt`.
+You can shut down the Ubuntu Virtual Machine by clicking
 the triangle in the upper righthand corner and selecting the power button -> `Shutdown`.
 You
 can then close VirtualBox.
 If this doesn't work, then you want to try the Docker option,
-or ask from help on the `conx-users` mailing list:
+or ask for help on the `conx-users` mailing list:

 https://groups.google.com/forum/#!forum/conx-users